The role of individual compensation and acceptance decisions in crowdsourced delivery: Introduction

+Our study differs from \citet{le2021designing} by using probability functions to describe occasional driver behavior instead of threshold constraints; from \citet{Barbosa2022} by considering the characteristics of each occasional driver-task pair rather than assuming identical values for all; and from \citet{hou_optimization_2022} by evaluating all possible occasional driver task combinations and compensation values to find a global optimal solution, rather than using a sequential approach without a guarantee of optimality.

-This paper is the first to incorporate task-acceptance probabilities of occasional drivers, which depend on the operator's compensation decisions, into an exact solution framework.
+\paragraph{Contribution and outline} This paper is the first to incorporate task-acceptance probabilities of occasional drivers, which depend on the operator's compensation decisions, into an exact solution framework.
 To this end, we introduce a mixed-integer nonlinear programming (MINLP) formulation that optimizes the decision process by allowing for full flexibility in the compensations offered and the associated acceptance probabilities of occasional drivers.
 To model the latter, we introduce acceptance probability functions that estimate the probability that an occasional driver will accept a task.
-This estimation can be based on historical information, the attributes of occasional drivers and tasks, and the compensations offered.
-In our model, referred to as the \probname (\probabbr), we aim to minimize the total expected cost of assigning tasks to either company or occasional drivers, while ensuring that all delivery tasks are performed.
-Our setting is motivated by crowdsourcing for instant pickup and delivery problems, such as food delivery.
-However, our model is also applicable to scenarios with a single depot where in-store customers can be used to perform delivery tasks.
-Customer orders have to be delivered as quickly as possible via direct delivery, and multiple orders cannot be combined within a single trip by a company driver or occasional driver.
+This estimation can be based on historical information, the attributes of occasional drivers and tasks, external factors, and the compensations offered.
+Our model is applicable to several established crowdsourced delivery settings, see, e.g., \citet{sampaio_chapter_2019} for a classification.
+These include in-store deliveries in which occasional drivers (e.g., regular customers) are initially located at the pick-up location and multi-depot deliveries in which they first need to travel to a pick-up location as occurring, e.g., in meal delivery.
+In our model, referred to as the \probname (\probabbr), we aim to minimize the total expected cost of assigning tasks by outsourcing them to either occasional (crowdsourced) drivers or to a third party logistics company, while ensuring that all delivery tasks are performed.
+Customer orders have to be delivered as quickly as possible via direct delivery, and multiple orders cannot be combined within a single trip by an occasional driver, as in \citet{Archetti2016, ausseil2022supplier}.